Dubby20/CodeCampLog/README.md

 [The Hash Hub]: http://thehashhub.com/

-> Coding is the New Literacy
+> "Coding is the New Literacy"